jquery/contribute.jquery.org/pages/open-source.md

 addition to a library is more work for the people maintaining that project.
 So what benefit does the project get from your contribution?
 It could be more users or the opportunity to catch up to a competing project or the ability to fill a gap in the project's functionality.
-What ever the reason, it should be a compelling one to convince the project team that they should take that code off of your hands and merge it with theirs.
+Whatever the reason, it should be a compelling one to convince the project team that they should take that code off of your hands and merge it with theirs.